 - Adelphi University’s ACT Code: 2664

-**Prospective students who are non-native English speakers will still be required to submit English language exam scores that demonstrate their proficiency in the language.
+**Prospective international students who are non-native English speakers are required to submit English language exam scores that demonstrate their proficiency in the language.
 Exam options include SAT, ACT, TOEFL, IELTS, or Duolingo.
-Additionally, select joint degree programs will require submission of test scores on the basis of partner institution requirements.
+Additionally, select joint degree programs require submission of test scores due to partner institution requirements.
 Should any partner institutions modify their requirements to become test score optional, Adelphi will counsel students accordingly.

-- An admissions interview can be scheduled with Admissions upon request.
-For Honors College applicants, if you are selected as a candidate for the program, you will be asked to complete an in-person or phone interview for formal consideration.
+- An admissions interview can be scheduled with an admissions counselor upon request.
+If you are identified as a candidate for the Honors College, you may be asked to complete a virtual interview for program consideration.